 Coconut whipped cream works great when we need a plant-based swap.
 We use chilled coconut cream, whipping it just like regular whipped cream in a 1:1 ratio.

-It brings a creamy texture and a light coconut flavor that complements many desserts.
+It brings a creamy texture and a light coconut flavor that complements many desserts (with tropical, subtly sweet notes).

-It holds up well for topping cakes, pies, and fruit bowls.
-Coconut cream needs a few minutes in the fridge to separate the cream from the liquid.
+Coconut cream needs a few minutes in the fridge to separate the cream from the liquid; for curry applications, see coconut milk alternatives for curry.

 The process is quick, and the results are smooth and delicious.
 This option is dairy-free, making it perfect if we're avoiding lactose or just want something different.